Ziptility/RxDBDotNet/CONTRIBUTING.md

 # Contributing to RxDBDotNet

 We're thrilled that you're interested in contributing to RxDBDotNet!
-This document provides guidelines for contributing to the project.
-By participating in this project, you agree to abide by its terms.
+This document provides guidelines for doing so.
+By participating in this project, you agree to its terms.

 ## Table of Contents